 The SGBrowserCredentials Data Structure

 We define the single element and a CSimpleArray for the purpose of collecting the results of our program.
 We also use CTime for the date/time stamp of each entry.
 We do so to be able to compare credentials from different sources (browsers), as each browser use a different method for storing date and time.
 The importance of date/time for the scope of our program is to be able to use it later for filtering the results.
-For example: being able to tell which new credentials were created since 1.1.2017 or since last time we checked.
+For example: being able to tell which new credentials were created since 1.1.2017 or since the last time we checked.

 typedef struct _SGBrowserCredentials

 Site = 0;